ahly24/latin102-04/translation3.md

 1. In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase?
 Iove is the ablative case.
 This phrase is an ablative absolute construction because the noun and pronoun agree in participle and defines a circumstance.
 3. What case is stercus, and why is it in that case?
-Stercus is in the nominative case because it is the subject of the predicate subject relation, stercus abluit.
+Stercus is in the nominative case because it is the subject of the predicate subject relation, stercus abluit.❌ **
 5. Identify the form of the adjective maiorem (gender, case, number, degree).
 Maiorem is masculine/feminine accusative singular comparative.
 6. Explain the construction of the verbal unit flumine admisso.